Sajid2001/Ippo/README.md

 ### Files Needed
 1. In ```./frontend-folder/src/environments``` , create a file named ```environemts.ts``` and a file named ```environment.prod.ts```.
 Check the ```sample.environment.ts``` file for what variables need to be added.
-2. **If you are not using Docker** and would like to run the project on your local machine, navigate ```./AniList/src/main/java/resources``` and run the following commands:
+2. **If you are not using Docker** and would like to run the project on your local machine, navigate to ```./AniList/src/main/java/resources``` and run the following commands:
    ```
     mkdir certs
     openssl genrsa -out /certs/keypair.pem 2048 && \
     openssl rsa -in /certs/keypair.pem -pubout -out /certs/public.pem && \
     openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in /certs/keypair.pem -out /certs/private.pem
    ```
-   Make sure OpenSSL is already installed on your computers
+   Make sure OpenSSL is already installed on your computer before running these commands

 ### Instructions (Using Docker)